 - Pupils will ask permission before entering any website unless already approved by the teacher.

 - Personal social networking contact between pupils and school staff should be strictly avoided during or outside school hours.
 This includes sending or accepting “Friend” requests.

 - No on-line streaming during breaks – DVD’s may be used at these times.

 - School staff may not use the Internet for personal use during school hours, with the exception of break time.

-- School staff who connect personal devices such as laptops, mobile phones etc to the school wired or WiFi network must ensure that those devices have adequate anti-virus and security software.
+- School staff who connect to personal devices such as laptops, mobile phones etc. to the school wired or WiFi network must ensure that those devices have adequate anti-virus and security software.